 4. EU iLAC: Internal loss absorbing capacity: internal MREL and, where applicable, requirement for own funds and eligible liabilities for non-EU G-SIIs (internal TLAC)

 This template discloses own funds and eligible liabilities of entities that are not themselves resolution entities for the purposes of the requirement for own funds and eligible liabilities laid down in Article 45f of Directive 2014/59/EU (internal MREL) as well as the requirement for own funds and eligible liabilities for non-EU G-SIIs applicable to material subsidiaries of third country G-SIIs laid down in Article 92b of Regulation (EU) No 575/2013 (internal TLAC).

+Instittuions shall explain in the narrative accompanying this temlate relevant information regarding material adjustments included in row EU 9a of this template.